 The Baird MidCap Fund is a growth-oriented fund and is managed with a strong emphasis on risk control and long-term perspective.
 The investment objective of the Fund is to provide long-term growth of capital.
 The primary investment goal is to provide consistent, superior-to-market returns at a risk posture less than that of the market.
 The team does this by finding companies for inclusion in the portfolio that have better growth prospects and capital structures than peers.
 The hallmark of this disciplined approach is to maintain a long-term perspective while investing in established companies with proven management.

 The Fund has been consistently managed by a dedicated team with extensive knowledge in the mid-cap space and an average of 20 years' investment experience.

-The Net Expense Ratio is the Gross Expense Ratio minus any reimbursement from The Advisor.
-The Advisor has contractually agreed to waive its fees and/or reimburse expenses at least through April 30, 2016 to the extent necessary to ensure that the total operating expenses do not exceed 1.10% of the Investor Class's average daily net assets and 0.85% of the Institutional Class's average daily net assets.
+The Net expense ratio is the Gross expense ratio minus any reimbursement from the Advisor.
+Effective December 1, 2018, the Advisor has contractually agreed to waive its fees and/or reimburse expenses at least through April 30, 2020, to the extent necessary to ensure that the total operating expenses do not exceed 1.10% of the Investor Class's average daily net assets and 0.85% of the Institutional Class's average daily net assets.
 Investor class expense ratios include 0.25% 12b-1 fee.

 Performance data quoted represents past performance.
 Past performance does not guarantee future results.
 Investment return and principal value of an investment in the fund will fluctuate so that an investor's shares, when redeemed, may be worth more or less than their original cost.
 The funds' current performance may be lower or higher than the performance data quoted.